apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/INSERT.md

  Parameters

+> IGNORE: When set `ignore`, will filter the data that does not conform to the target table format
+>
 > tablet_name: The destination table for importing data.
 Can be of the form `db_name.table_name`
 >
 > partitions: Specify the partitions to be imported, which must be partitions that exist in `table_name`.
 Multiple partition names are separated by commas